thisisevilevil/evilevil365/_drafts/2026-01-22-Intune-CompanyPortal-OSPatches.md

 ```PowerShell
 dism /online /remove-package /PackageName:Package_for_RollupFix~31bf3856ad364e35~amd64~~22631.6494.1.20 <-- Needs to be doublechecked on Win11 23H2 device
 ```
+**Logo**
+It's always nice with a logo :) You can find a nice Microsoft logo or you can use the one I've stored <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Windows11Logo.png">here</a>

 > **Note:**
 > To find the correct uninstall package name for a specific update, use the following PowerShell command to list installed updates: